-- iv.
-Notwithstanding the guidelines in paragraph b.iii above, the company must grade into 100% of the applicable industry table mortality with margins by the later of attained age 100 or 15 years after policy underwriting. - c.
-Smoothing may be used within each mortality segment to ensure that an appropriate relationship exists by attained age within each mortality segment. - d.
+- c.
+Smoothing may be used within each mortality segment to ensure that an appropriate relationship exists by attained age within each mortality segment.
+Such smoothing must be done in a manner that does not result in a material change in total expected claims for the mortality segment. - d.
 The company may adjust the resulting mortality rates within each mortality segment to ensure the resulting prudent estimate produces a reasonable relationship with assumptions in other mortality segments that reflects the underwriting class or risk class of each mortality segment.
-Such adjustments must be done in a manner that does not result in a material change in total expected claims for all mortality segments in the aggregate.
+Such adjustments must be done in a manner that does not result in a material change in total expected claims for all mortality segments in the aggregate. - e.
+Adjust the prudent estimate mortality assumptions to reflect differences associated with impaired lives and differences due to policyholder behavior if there is a reasonable expectation that due to conditions such as changes in premiums or other policy provisions, policyholder behavior will lead to mortality results that vary from the mortality results that would otherwise be expected.